 As a leading healthcare software provider for assisted living communities and other long-term care providers, ECP incorporates various tools to help communities implement their policies and procedures while practicing standard precautions.

-Symptoms and infections can be documented right as they are detected and can easily be tracked to view progress and resolutions.
+These tools easily document symptoms and infections upon detection and track progress and resolutions.
 Tasks can be customized to reflect standard precautions, ensuring staff follows proper procedures.
 Resident statuses are a great visual to show who may be in isolation or quarantine so that your entire team is aware.
 Vaccinations can also be logged, making it clear when a new dose is required.
 This information can then display on important documents such as Face Sheets and Physician Order Sheets.
-PPE inventory can also be monitored efficiently, so that reorders can be made when supplies are running low.
-This technology makes it easier than ever to ensure staff follow proper procedures and play their part in breaking the chain of infection.
+You can also monitor PPE inventory efficiently to make reorders when supplies are running low.
+This technology makes it easier to ensure that staff follow proper procedures and play their part in breaking the chain of infection.